RESEARCH STARTER

 The equilibrium state in a closed system is a dynamic rather than a static condition.

 Although there are no changes in the concentrations of the various species in the reaction mixture, once the state of equilibrium is reached, both forward and reverse reactions are actually occurring, but at the same speed.
-The behavior of a system at equilibrium is described by Le Chatelier's principle, which states that a system will respond to changes by moving to a new equilibrium position that gives the same value of the equilibrium constant.
+The behavior of a system at equilibrium is described by Le Chatelier’s principle, which states that a system will respond to changes by moving to a new equilibrium position while the equilibrium constant remains unchanged unless the temperature is altered.
 If hydrogen or nitrogen were added to the ammonia system, the reaction would proceed forward to use the added material.
-Pressure or temperature variations also affect the position of equilibrium, since they affect the value of the equilibrium constant.
-A pressure increase (volume decrease) favors the production of ammonia, since in the balanced equation the product side has fewer molecules and therefore requires less space.
+Pressure affects the position of equilibrium, but only temperature affects the value of the equilibrium constant.
+A pressure increase (volume decrease) favors the production of ammonia since, in the balanced equation, the product side has fewer molecules and therefore requires less space.
 Temperature increase favors the reactant side since the forward reaction produces heat as a by-product.
 Generally, some compromise must be reached between pressure and temperature to maximize the production of the desired species in an industrial process.

 Whenever the Gibbs energy is negative, the reaction will be spontaneous.
 The temperature factor in the second term on the right of the above equation allows entropy to be the determining factor at high temperatures, while enthalpy is more important at low temperatures.